LogicalShark/wordvec/README.md

 # Word Vectors with Python

 ## Setup
+Download everything, or just download the Python files (they assume you'll have the same directory structure though)

-If on Windows 10, I strongly recommend installing a C compiler like MinGW and using an Anaconda environment for speed Install packages -- `conda install gensim nltk scikit-learn matplotlib`
+Install packages -- `conda install gensim nltk scikit-learn matplotlib` If on Windows 10, I strongly recommend installing a C compiler like MinGW and using an Anaconda environment for speed with wvgen.py

-In all of the below files, look at the parameters at the top and customize based on your own filenames and desired outputs
+The python files, look at the parameters at the top and customize based on your own filenames and desired outputs

 `wvgen.py` generates the model (necessary for all other steps, put input files in `text/`)